REVEALED: NUS official colluded with figures linked to Israeli embassy to oust student leader#IsraelLobby

 Prior to becoming the LFI’s parliamentary officer, Rubin was chair of Labour Students and helped run the NUS presidential campaign for Megan Dunn, who ran against Bouattia during her successful campaign.

-The sting operation also revealed that, in the run-up to the NUS presidential elections in 2016, Brooks held secret meetings with Rubin and Russell Langer, who was campaigns director for the Union of Jewish Students and accepted funding from the Israeli government.
+The sting operation revealed that, in the run-up to the NUS presidential elections in 2016, Brooks held secret meetings with Rubin and Russell Langer, who was campaigns director for the Union of Jewish Students which is alleged to have accepted funding from the Israeli government.

 Al Jazeera has approached every individual named in the documentary for further comment.

-MEE has also approached Richard Brooks, NUS and UJS for comment.
+MEE also approached Richard Brooks, the NUS and the UJS for comment.
+Brooks strongly denies any form of collusion with the Israeli government or embassy.

 Rubin is filmed directing Robin to meet Brooks and Robbie Young, who is an NUS vice president and a prominent activist in the Labour Party’s student wing.